-The Manhattan GMAT study books are also very good but i didnt find any of them in yaba market cos no one seemed to have any in stock.
+The Manhattan GMAT study books are also very good but i didnt find any of them in yaba market as no one had any in stock.
 I cant testify cos I haven’t used the book myself but some study preps swear by it.
-It also seems really pricy too.
+It quite pricy.

 The next thing i did was to make out time on my calendar.
-I set an alarm to study for 1 hour in the morning and 1 hour in the evening.
-This helps to keep me accountable even though I don’t follow it religiously.
+I set an alarm to study for 1 hour in the morning before work, and 1 hour in the evening.
+This helps to keep me accountable and I try to follow it religiously.

 Another very helpful tip i discovered was signing up in GMAT forums and clubs.
 I never really liked forums because there just seems to be a lot of noise and chatter in there and they could be disorganized.
 But these ones have been super helpful.
 People answer difficult questions, they organize live online events with school reps, they give discounts on some online classes and some people actually help to review your applications to see how good you are doing.
 There’s just a joy in kindred spirits hustling towards the same goal.
 The most helpful sites include: